Meet Boulder Acupuncturist and Functional Medicine Clinician

 - I believe in drug-free health!
 While some prescription medications are life-saving and necessary, many only treat symptoms and carry risks and side effects that can be avoided with a functional approach.

-- I believe acupuncture is complementary and a viable alternative to Western biomedicine.
+- I believe in medicine that inhabits the intersection of science and spirituality.
 I am fascinated by both the scientific reasons for acupuncture’s effectiveness as well as the more abstract energetic dimension.
 You know, quantum physics and stuff!

-- I believe we should all be our own best advocate when it comes to our health, and that the current healthcare system often doesn’t support taking an active role in our own care.
+- I believe we have immense power to self-heal, and that the current healthcare system often doesn’t support taking an active role in our own care.
 I encourage questions and critical thinking.